RWTH-EBC/FiLiP/CONTRIBUTING.md

 ## Documentation

-All created or modified function should be documented properly.
+All created or modified functions should be documented properly.
 Try to follow the structure already present.
 If possible, write a little doctest example into the docstring to make clear to the user what the desired output of your function is.
 All non-self-explanatory lines of code should include a comment.